 Salesforce Data 360 is a data platform built on Hyperforce that unifies Salesforce and external data into a clear, complete, and trusted 360-degree view of every customer or account.

-How you provision Salesforce Data 360 is a foundational architectural decision because it determines how the enterprise unifies customer data, enforces governance, and enables critical platform features especially AI, Agentforce, and analytics—across the organization.
-Anchoring a cluster of orgs to a single Data 360 provides a unified data model, centralized governance, and enterprise-wide AI readiness, while enabling Companion Orgs to access shared metadata and features as if the data were local.
-By contrast, multiple independent Data 360 instances are appropriate when regulatory, compliance, or autonomy requirements prevent centralization, with Data Sharing between Data 360 Orgs enabling selective, zero-copy collaboration between these instances.
+How you provision Salesforce Data 360 is a foundational architectural decision.
+It determines how the enterprise unifies customer data, enforces governance, and enables critical platform features, especially AI, Agentforce, and analytics across the organization.
+Anchoring a cluster of orgs to a single Data 360 provides a unified data model, centralized governance, and enables enterprise-wide AI readiness.
+Companion orgs can access shared metadata and features as if the data were local.
+By contrast, multiple independent Data 360 instances are appropriate when regulatory, compliance, or autonomy requirements prevent centralization.
+Data sharing between Data 360 orgs enables selective, zero-copy collaboration between these instances.

-For architects, this decision is critical.
-It defines who controls data governance, where data resides, how platform features are enabled, and how smoothly future integrations and AI initiatives can scale.
-Even for orgs that don’t currently have Data 360, it can be important to future-proof your architecture by developing a strategy for adding Data 360 access going forward.
-Salesforce features across Sales, Service, Marketing, Commerce, Industries, and Agentforce are increasingly built on Data 360.
+This decision influences who controls data governance, where data resides, how platform features are enabled, and how smoothly future integrations and AI initiatives can scale.
+Even for orgs that don’t currently have Data 360, it can be important to future-proof their architectures by developing a strategy for adding Data 360 access going forward.
+Increasingly, Salesforce features across Sales, Service, Marketing, Commerce, Industries, and Agentforce are built on Data 360.
 Orgs that want to use these platform features must provision their own Data 360 or connect to a shared Data 360 as companion orgs.

-This guide helps architects design a provisioning strategy that balances simplicity, enterprise-wide consistency, compliance, and scalability, ensuring the organization can confidently leverage Data 360 for customer 360, AI, and cross-platform innovation.
-It will help you decide how to select which orgs you provision Data 360 on and how to choose between Data Cloud One and Data Sharing between Data 360 Orgs, helping lay a firm groundwork that moves your business forward into a Data 360-centric future.
+This guide helps architects design a provisioning strategy that balances simplicity, enterprise-wide consistency, compliance, and scalability, ensuring the organization can confidently leverage Data 360 for Customer 360, AI, and cross-platform innovation.
+Use this guide to determine which orgs require Data 360, and whether to use Data Cloud One or data sharing between Data 360 orgs.
+This strategy establishes a firm groundwork for a Data 360-centric future.

-Every provisioning choice — whether about choosing between Data Cloud One and data sharing between Data 360 orgs, or which org to designate as the Home Org — should be evaluated against these cross-cutting considerations:
+Evaluate every provisioning choice (choosing between Data Cloud One, data sharing between Data 360 orgs, or home org designation) against these cross-cutting considerations.

 Consideration Why It Matters Example Scenarios

-Data Residency & Compliance Determines where data is stored and processed.
+Data Residency and Compliance Determines where data is stored and processed.
 Regulatory rules may require specific regions or multiple instances.
-A global bank provisions a Data 360 tenant on a Salesforce org geolocated in Frankfurt for GDPR compliance and another one on an org in Virginia for its US division.
+A global bank provisions a Data 360 tenant on a Salesforce org geolocated in Frankfurt for GDPR compliance.
+They provision another tenant on an org in Virginia for its US division.

-Governance & Security Who owns and administers Data 360?
-Should policies be managed centrally or delegated per business unit?
-A multinational with strong central IT creates a dedicated Home Org managed by a Center of Excellence.
+Governance and Security Identify an admin and ownership of Data 360, including policy management and delegation strategies.
+A multinational with strong central IT creates a dedicated home org managed by a Center of Excellence.

 Autonomy vs. Centralization Different leaders may want separate ownership of data.
-Autonomy favors multiple Data 360s; centralization favors Data Cloud One .
+Autonomy favors multiple Data 360 orgs.
+Centralization favors Data Cloud One.
 A holding company with independent subsidiaries allows each BU to run its own Data 360.

-Latency & Performance Impacts query speed and experience, especially for Companion Orgs connected to a Data 360 tenant across regions.
+Latency and Performance Impacts query speed and experience, especially for companion orgs connected to a Data 360 tenant across regions.
 A sales team in London querying data from a Data 360 tenant in the US may see higher latency.

 Integration Complexity More Data 360 tenants = more pipelines, APIs, and middleware.
 Consolidation simplifies integration.
 A retailer avoids building 10 ETL pipelines by consolidating into a Data Cloud One configuration.

-Zero Copy Data Source Region Zero Copy connectors may have cross-region access requirements that limit which regions your Data 360 can be located in.
+Zero Copy Data Source Region The cross-region access requirements for some connectors can limit the region or location of your Data 360 org.
 A company has a Snowflake instance in the AWS eu-west-1 region.
 They can use Zero Copy to federate data to a Data 360 in their region, but can't use Zero Copy to federate to a Data 360 in the US region.

-Private Connect Cross-Region Compatibility In some cases, Private Connect support depends on whether the data source is in the same region as the Data 360 tenant.
-A company has a Snowflake instance in the aws-east-1 region that they want to connect to via zero copy.
-They can only establish a Private Connect network connection if the Data 360 Home Org is in the same region.
+Private Connect Cross-Region Compatibility Sometimes, Private Connect support depends on whether the data source is in the same region as the Data 360 tenant.
+A company has a Snowflake instance in the aws-east-1 region that they want to connect to Data 360 via zero-copy.
+They can only establish a Private Connect network connection if the Data 360 home org is in the same region.

-Cost & Licensing Each Data 360 tenant adds cost.
+Cost and Licensing Each Data 360 tenant adds cost.
 Consolidating into fewer instances optimizes spend.
 A healthcare provider reduces licensing costs by adopting Data Cloud One instead of multiple independent Data 360 instances.

 Future Scalability Provisioning choices today set the foundation for growth.
 A SaaS company starts with a single Data 360 instance but plans to expand to Data Cloud One as it acquires subsidiaries with Salesforce orgs.